dldnxks12/Reinforcement-Learning-2024/README.md

        EQM is
        1) Space efficient -> better than basic augmented approach
        2) Robust under deviation from most likely state -> better than MBS
-       3) Handles boht of constant and stochastic delays
+       3) Handles constant and stochastic delays, both